IoanaBukhari/TestingTrial/README.md

 ## Trial 2: Test Automation

-*Note: I have created only 2 files for the automated tests (conf.js and palindromeSpecs.js) as this was my first experience with JavaScript and Protractor but I did my best to complete the task by all means. *
+Note: I have created only 2 files for the automated tests (conf.js and palindromeSpecs.js) as this was my first experience with JavaScript and Protractor but I did my best to complete the task by all means.

-###### I have found one issue while running the tests with Protractor (protractor conf.js  --- Command Prompt):
+#### I have found one issue while running the tests with Protractor (protractor conf.js  --- Command Prompt):

-1 failure caused by the 'Racecar' string having an upper case 'R'.
+A failure caused by the 'Racecar' string having an upper case 'R'.
 Once I changed the test with a lower case 'r' then the tests passed.